ringhiera/python-powerservice/README.rst

 Null values
 -----------
-The generator deliberately sets 1 in 15 time values to NaN, knowing the generating model allows to interpolate on the timeline and reinstate the missing values.
+The generator deliberately sets 1 in 16 time values to NaN, knowing the generating model allows to interpolate on the timeline and reinstate the missing values.
 However, In a real world setup, this condition is not granted and missing values require to be handled adequately.
 For sake of this exercise we'll report the row as a data quality issue and mark it for reconciliation TO note, this approach results in the volume of trades for the  for the day to underestimate the volumes potentially traded as those rows are discarded
-We cannot make any strong assertion about the trades aggregated on an houly basis as we won't be able to impute any of those trades to a particular time slot
+We cannot make any strong assertion about the trades aggregated on an hourly basis as we won't be able to impute any of those trades to a particular time slot
 The user should consider discarded rows and validate the volumes on a case by case basis.
 In real life a datasource with such big data quality issues should be handled with care and assess if it is suitable for purpose